mkcn/fastHistory/README.md

 - [License](https://github.com/mkcn/fastHistory/blob/master/README.md#License)

-A python tool connected to your terminal to store important commands, search them in a fast way and automatically paste them into your terminal
+fastHistory allows you to store, search and automatically paste all the important commands directly in your terminal

 ![](https://github.com/mkcn/fastHistory/raw/master/images/add_and_search.gif)

 # Intro
 ### Why you need it?

-How often do you need to reuse a command but you cannot remember it (or all the needed options/flags)?
+How often do you need to reuse a command but you cannot remember it (with all the needed options/flags)?

 ```sh
 # example of a common but not so 'easy-to-remember' bash command from my bash history